runreveal/kawa/README.md

   "password": "",
   "topic": "kawa/dest",

-  "qos": 1, // Optional defaults to 0 if not included "retained": false, // Optional defaults to false if not included "batchSize": 100, // Optional defaults to 100 if not included }
+  "qos": 1, // Optional defaults to 1 if not included "retained": false, // Optional defaults to false if not included }
 ```